 You do not need to color all the walls yellow.
 Instead, use light yellow drapes and add accent colors in the form of throws, rugs, and cushions in complementary shades.

-Besides these two colors, blue, indigo, and green are also great colors for a meditation room.
+Besides these two colors, blue, indigo, and green are also great colors for creating a relaxing room.

-Check out the designs of the meditation rooms below to get some ideas on how to create your meditation space.
+Check out the design examples below to get some ideas on how to create your meditation space.